ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

 For more information, see [Managing IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}}](../services/managingspp.html).

+### KMIP for VMware on IBM Cloud

+This service can provide lifecycle management for encryption keys that are used by {{site.data.keyword.cloud_notm}} services or customer built-in applications.

+When you order this service, configure the following settings:
+* **Service Region**: Select the {{site.data.keyword.cloud_notm}} region where your KMIP for VMware {{site.data.keyword.cloud_notm}} service instance is to be hosted.
+* **Client SSL Certificate**: This field is optional at the time of initial configuration.
+You can leave this field blank at this time because the client certificate of the Key Management Server (KMS) in vCenter Server is known after your instance is deployed.
+But you must enter the certificate after your instance is deployed, so that your vCenter Server connection to the KMS can be completed successfully.
+* **API Key for Service ID**: Enter the API key for the {{site.data.keyword.cloud_notm}} Service ID that is used to access the IBM Key Protect Service instances.
+* **Key Protect Instance**: Click **Retrieve** to get a list of all available IBM Key Protect Service instances and then select the one that is used for key management.
+* **Customer Root Key**: Click **Retrieve** to get the customer root key that is stored in the IBM Key Protect instance selected above.

+For more information, see [Considerations for KMIP for VMware on {{site.data.keyword.cloud_notm}} considerations](../services/kmip_considerations.html).

 ### Veeam on IBM Cloud

 This service integrates seamlessly with your VMware environment to help you manage the backup and restore of all the virtual machines (VMs) in your environment, including the backup and restore of the management components.
 It can help provide a recovery point objective (RPO) of less than 15 minutes upon configuration for your data.